nhsengland/NHSSynth/README.md

 ![](docs/modules.png)

+View a visualisation of the codebase [here](https://mango-dune-07a8b7110.1.azurestaticapps.net/?repo=nhsx%2Fnhssynth)!

 ### Roadmap

-See the [open issues](https://github.com/nhsx/NHSSynth/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/nhsx/NHSSynth/issues) for a list of proposed features (and known bugs).
+Our [milestones](https://github.com/nhsx/NHSSynth/milestones) represent longer term goals for the project.

 ### Contributing